By Mehmet Kurtkaya, Published on November 8, 2017 (Updated with new links and info on November 27, 2017)

 Ugur - Huur (Hurrians)Hurrians vastly influenced, if not outright founded together with the Gat (Hatti) people, the famed Hittite Empire under the so-called "Indo European" invading rulers coming from the East.
 The Hurrians were one of the most important ancient Eastern civilizations yet among the least studied wrote Gertnot Wilhelm in The Hurrians published in 1998.

-The main reason for me to conclude that Hurrians were the founders (the major founding people) of Ancient Greece long before that 2017 study, was the great number of major similiarities between the Sumerian and Ancient Greek civilizations that proved beyond any doubt that there was a foundational relation between the two!
+The main reason for me to conclude that Hurrians were the founders (the major founding people) of Ancient Greece long before that 2017 genetic study, was the great number of major similiarities between the Sumerian and Ancient Greek civilizations that proved beyond any doubt that there was a foundational relation between the two!

 I had started out a few years back doing research on the origins of Sumerians.
 During my research I delved into the history of Sumerian neighbors.
 Among them the people (mis)named as Hurrians stood out.